pixel-foundry/alpaca-swift/README.md

 https://alpaca.markets/docs/

+`Alpaca` is a type-safe Swift client for the Alpaca trade API.

 Currently a work in progress.

-`Alpaca` is a type-safe Swift client for the Alpaca trade API.
+The currently implemented methods and types are documented [on the Wiki](https://github.com/pixel-foundry/alpaca-swift/wiki).

 ## Usage